 Affiliate Commission Ratio

-Or Click-Thrus, these show how many visitors have clicked a link or banner ad on an affiliate’s page and landed on the advertiser’s product page.
-Click-Throughs are important in affiliate marketing because they let the affiliate manager know how many clicks are link on a particular site went through the advertiser’s page.
+Click-throughs measure the number of visitors who have clicked an affiliate’s link or an ad and landed on the advertiser’s product page.
+These are important in affiliate marketing because they reveal how many clicks a link on a particular page went through to the advertiser’s page.

-Or CTR, this is a tracking metric that is used to compare the number of clicks a link on an affiliate’s site has against the total number of impressions that link has received.
-This is important in affiliate marketing because it is valuable in pointing at certain flaws in an affiliate’s marketing strategy.
-If a link has more clicks than impressions, that affiliate is doing well.
+This metric is important in affiliate marketing because it can reveal flaws in an affiliate’s marketing strategy.
+If a link has more clicks than impressions, that link is doing well.
 If the link has more impressions than clicks, it shows that something is likely wrong with the landing page.

-This tracking metric refers to the number of times a visitor has viewed an ad or a link on an affiliate’s website or blog.
-Impressions as a tracking metric are highly underrated in affiliate marketing, but they need to be taken more seriously.
-When used with other tracking metrics, impressions give vital information to affiliate managers and advertisers, like who has more impressions and fewer click-throughs, or vice versa.
+The impressions metric refers to the number of times a visitor has viewed an ad or a link on an affiliate’s website or blog.
+As mentioned, when considered with other tracking metrics, impressions reveal vital information about click-through rates.

-These tracking metrics are important because in affiliate marketing because they help the advertisers and the affiliates know what marketing strategies are effective or not.
-The metrics let them know what affiliate marketing methods are generating leads and sales, and which aren’t.
-They also help affiliates know which advertisers to work with and which ones to avoid.
-These tracking metrics ultimately helps the advertiser and the affiliate to make more money.
+Knowing how to track metrics in affiliate marketing will help advertisers and affiliates understand which marketing strategies are generating leads and sales, and which aren’t.
+It’ll also help affiliates choose which advertisers to work with and which to avoid.
+In short, tracking metrics helps advertisers and affiliates make more money.